esr360/Kayzen-GS/README.md

 #### Magic Columns

 Magic Columns are so named as they do not need to have their widths specified - each row of Magic Columns will automatically fill up the row applying an equal width to each column.
+Magic Columns are perfect for cases where you know each column will always be the same width, or where you need any [widow](http://en.wikipedia.org/wiki/Widows_and_orphans) columns to take up any remaining space.

 ```html